luke-grayland/luke-grayland/README.md

 Hi, I'm Luke.

-I'm a Bristol based Full Stack Developer.
+I'm a Bristol based, Full Stack Developer.

-I love music and books (talk to me about hip hop and Stephen King).

 You can contact me on lukegrayland.dev@gmail.com.